 These resource articles have been published by various authors and are provided here for your convenience.
 Please print as posted here and give credit to the original source/author.

-This important new report, issued by Gay, Lesbian and Straight Education Network (GLSEN), contains an in-depth account of the experiences of transgender students.
+This important 2007 report, issued by Gay, Lesbian and Straight Education Network (GLSEN), contains an in-depth account of the experiences of transgender students.
+(PDF)

 Campus Pride is providing a search and rating facility for GLBT-Friendly college campuses.
 Each campus listed is given a rating of from 1 to 5 stars and each has a comprehensive list of things you need to know.